arbox/shalmaneser/README.md

 ## Literature

 K. Erk and S. Padó: Shalmaneser - a flexible toolbox for semantic role assignment.
 Proceedings of LREC 2006, Genoa, Italy.
 [Click here for details](http://www.nlpado.de/~sebastian/pub/papers/lrec06_erk.pdf).

+## Documentation

+The project documentation can be found in our [wiki](https://github.com/arbox/shalmaneser/wiki).